-- TOPIC: Approval of Fiscal Year 2026 Ohio State Energy Partners Utility System Interim Capital Improvements Plan - CONTEXT: Pursuant to the First Amended and Restated Long-Term Lease and Concession Agreement for The Ohio State University Utility System dated July 20, 2018, and as amended (the "Agreement"), Ohio State Energy Partners LLC ("OSEP") will fund and implement capital improvements to the Utility System.
+TOPIC: Approval of Fiscal Year 2026 Ohio State Energy Partners Utility System Interim Capital for The Ohio State University Utility System dated July 20, 2018, and as amended (the "Agreement"), Ohio State Energy Partners LLC ("OSEP") will fund and implement capital improvements to the Utility System.
 Capital investments made by OSEP will be tied to the annual Utility Fee structure pursuant to the Agreement.